mhubii/nmpc_pattern_generator/README.md

 </figure>
 <br><br>

 We will go through the most important parts of the pattern generation in the following.
-The pattern generator reads in the configurations as a yaml file
+The pattern generator reads in the configurations as a YAML file
 ```cpp
 // Initialize pattern generator.
 const std::string config_file_loc = "../../libs/pattern_generator/configs.yaml";